plomlompom/htwtxt/README.md

     sudo setcap 'cap_net_bind_service=+ep' $GOPATH/bin/htwtxt

+### Opening up sign-up

+By default, sign up / account creation is not open to the public.
+The `--signup` flag must be set explicitely to change that.

+### Setting site owner contact info

+The server serves a `/info` page (from the `info.html` template) that may include the site owner's contact info, as given with the `--info` flag.

 ### Changing HTML templates

 By default, HTML templates are read out of `$GOPATH/src/htwtxt/templates/`.
 An alternate directory can be given with the flag `--templates` (it should contain template files of the same names as the default ones, however).

-### Setting site owner contact info

-The server serves a `/info` page (from the `info.html` template) that may include the site owner's contact info, as given with the `--info` flag.

 ## Copyright, license